MicrosoftDocs/azure-devops-docs/docs/organizations/security/permissions.md

 ## TFVC (object-level)

 Manage the security of each TFVC branch from the [web portal](../../repos/tfvc/set-tfvc-repository-permissions.md) or using the [TFSSecurity command-line tool](/azure/devops/server/command-line/tfssecurity-cmd#tfvc-permissions).
-Project Administrators are granted most of these permissions, which appear only for a project that's been configured to use Team Foundation Version Control as a source control system.
+Project Administrators are granted most of these permissions, which appear only for a project that was configured to use Team Foundation Version Control as a source control system.
 In version control permissions, explicit deny takes precedence over administrator group permissions.

 These permissions appear only for a project setup to use Team Foundation Version Control as the source control system.